nodejs/TSC/BasePolicies/CONTRIBUTING.md

 # Contributions

-Any change to resources in this repository must be pull requests.
-This applies to all change to documentation, code, binary files, etc. Even long term committers and TC members must be pull requests.
+Any change to resources in this repository must be through pull requests.
+This applies to all changes to documentation, code, binary files, etc. Even long term committers and TC members must use pull requests.

-No pull request can be merged by the person that created it.
+No pull request can be merged without being reviewed.
+Committers should try to avoid merging their own pull requests and allow other committers to accept and merge them.

 For non-trivial contributions pull requests should sit for at least 36 hours to ensure that contributors in other timezones have time to review.

-The default for each contribution is that it is accepted once no commiter has an objection.
+The default for each contribution is that it is accepted once no committer has an objection.
 There is no additional "sign off" process for contributions to land.
-Once all issues brought by committers is addressed it can be landed by any committer.
+Once all issues brought by committers are addressed it can be landed by any committer.
 The majority of contributions should land this way without escalation to the TC.

 If a contribution is controversial and committers cannot agree about how to get it to land